Beautiful Loose Parts Transient Art for Kids

 I encourage you to have a look at the materials you already have to see what your children could use to create transient art.

 Many people use photo frames (with the glass removed) to show a space for children to create their art within.
 Here we have used printable frames.
-These are easy to print, can be used again and again, and are easy to store as they don't take up much room.
+These are simple to print and easy to store, as they don't take up much room.
+Another option would be plywood frames from craft stores.
+These come in with some fancy borders too.

 What we used:

-Loose parts - shells, mini logs, jewels/gems from an old bracelet, glass gemstones (Bunnings Australia)
+Loose parts - shells, mini logs, jewels/gems from an old bracelet, glass gemstones (from Bunnings Australia)

 Tamarind sorting tray QToys

-Printable frames - available in the printable shop here or use old photo frames with the glass removed.
+Printable frames or you can use old photo frames with the glass removed.
+Plywood frames from craft stores would work too.

 What to do: